Adventure / Trekking

 Located on the edge of the Western Ghats, the waterfall is surrounded by rocky hills and lush vegetation, which make the scene quite picturesque.
 On the way to Chunchi Falls, travellers also come across a watchtower from where one can get a panoramic 360-degree view of the rocky terrain adorned with deciduous forest.
 There is a power station ahead of Chunchi Falls.
 After the installation of the power station, the amount of water has reduced significantly in the Chunchi falls.

 This place is usually crowded on weekends.
 A little walk is required from the nearest road point to reach the falls.
 The place is a little dangerous due to the slippery rocks and deep gorge on the way to the falls.
-It is advised to be careful while ...
+It is advised ...

 Distance from Bangalore: 83 Kms